 Baraha Pokhari (वराह पोखरी) is a beautiful pond located in Baraha Pokhari Rural Municipality, Khotang, Nepal.
-In the middle of the forest there is the pond surrounded by hills.
+In the middle of the forest, there is a pond surrounded by hills.
 This pond is in the southern part of Khotang district.
-It is a religious destination which also has cultural and natural importance.
-This is one of the major attraction of khotang.
+It is a religious destination that also has cultural and natural importance.
+This is one of the major attractions of Khotang.

-It is said that there was 12 houses of Magar which submerged in the pond.
+It is said that there were 12 houses of Magar which submerged in the pond.

 How to reach Baraha pokhari?

 From Kathmandu, it will take about 5-6 hours to reach Phaliya sangu.